Figures indicate the number of minutes into the broadcast at which the item in question begins.

 Wong urges viewers to put themselves in the child victims’ shoes and to speak out for the sake of their own children and grandchildren, “because the Satanists are always looking for more children to access.”
 “If we don’t protect the children, we’re jeopardising our own future … and that’s one of the reasons why the Satanists attack our children: they want to hijack our future.”

-52’] Why are Christians dong so little about SRA?
+52’] Why are Christians doing so little about SRA?
 Far from creating an “SRA myth”, most Christians are indifferent and as sceptical as non-Christians about it.
 Some of Wong’s best allies in exposing SRA have been non-Christians.